jeremehancock/Libretto/importers/README.md

 # Importer Scripts (for Libretto)

 Python scripts for bulk importing movies and TV shows into Radarr and Sonarr using CSV files.
-These scripts work across Windows, macOS, and Linux platforms.

 ## Features